-In Track & Hold mode, the accuracy of the current sense function is lowered according to the values shown in Figure 20 (error percentage as a function of the switch-off time is displayed, for CSR0 and CSR1).
+In Track & Hold mode, the accuracy of the current sense function will be lowered according to the values shown in Figure 19 (error percentage as a function of the switch-off time is displayed, for CSR0 and CSR1).
 Track & Hold mode shouldn't be used below f= 60 Hz.